ntpeters/SimpleLogger/README.md

 * Time/date stamped output
 * Console output is colored according to the level of the log message
+* Error levels automatically print errno if it has been set
 * Variable length argument list
 * Supports writing of stacktraces.
 Stacktraces are "prettyfied" to give the user an easiear to read trace